UV-RAYS/nova/README.md

 - Apple Watch (for HealthKit data)
 - Supervised device (for full Screen Time controls)

-## Setup Instructions
+## Creating the Xcode Project

+Since this project was developed on Windows, you'll need to create the Xcode project manually:

-1. Open `ProjectNova.xcodeproj` in Xcode
+1. Open Xcode
+2. Select "Create a new Xcode project"
+3. Choose "App" under iOS templates
+4. Fill in the project details:
+   - Product Name: ProjectNova
-2. Select your development team in project settings
+   - Team: Select your development team
+   - Interface: SwiftUI
+   - Language: Swift
+   - Leave "Use Core Data" unchecked (we implement our own CoreData stack)
+5. Choose a location to save the project
+6. Add the existing files to the project:
+   - Drag and drop all the files from the ProjectNova directory into your Xcode project
+   - Make sure to check "Copy items if needed" and "Create groups"
+7. Configure the project settings as described below

+Alternatively, you can use the pre-created Xcode project files in the `ProjectNova.xcodeproj` directory.
+These files provide a basic project structure that you can open directly in Xcode.

+You can also use the `setup_xcode_project.sh` script for detailed instructions on setting up the project.

+## Project Configuration

+After creating the project, you need to configure the following:

-3. Enable the following capabilities:
+1. In the project settings, enable the following capabilities:
    - HealthKit
    - Family Controls
    - Background Modes (if needed)
-4. Build and run on simulator or device

-## Entitlements Required

-Add these entitlements in your app's entitlements file:
+2. Add these entitlements in your app's entitlements file:

 ```
 <key>com.apple.developer.healthkit</key>